Safe and responsible research

 Many research labs have specialized safety training requirements that you will need to complete either before starting your project or before taking on additional laboratory responsibilities.
 Your faculty and in-lab mentors will schedule this training with you on an individual basis.

-On-line tutorial on CITI Responsible Conduct of Research (RCR)
+CITI Responsible Conduct of Research (RCR)